MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-data-lake-hindex.md

    :heavy_check_mark:  The access key of your blob storage account.

-   :heavy_check_mark:  The name of blob storage container containing MAG dataset.
+   :heavy_check_mark:  The name of your blob storage container containing MAG dataset.

+   :heavy_check_mark:  The name of your Azure Data Lake Analytics account.

 ## Create a notebook in Azure Databricks